jamers99/biblia-chronos/README.md

-_Disclaimer: this isn't built yet :'( just an idea had that I'd like to work on "soon"..._
+_Disclaimer: this isn't fully built yet :'( just an idea had that I'd like to work on "soon"..._

 # Biblia Chronos